TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 		- In fact, the [logic step](logic_step) simply provides only const getters for the type information.
 	- Should only be done by [authors](author).
 	- In particular, the **enabled** flags for definitions may change even though some entities of this type already exist.
+		- We warn the author and ask if the existent entities should be recreated with new components with new initial values (preserving what was already set).
+			- The warning can be ticked to never pop up again.
 	- In particular, the **initial value** for a component may change even though some entities of this type already exist.
 		- This is not important.
 The field, in practice, serves two purposes:
 			- Used by the logic when it gets a type identifier to spawn (e.g. ``gun::magic_missile_definition``), so that it can set reasonable initial values.
 Thus, a change to initial value needs not updating here as the logic will naturally catch up, storing only the type identifier.
 	- Whatever changes in the type (during content creation), reinfer all objects of this type with help of the ame cache; currently we'll just reinfer the whole cosmos.
 			- Optionally as a helper for the author when they want to spawn some very specific entities.
 The author shouldn't worry that the initial value changes something for the existent entities.
-- Entity should be reinferred if it changes a type (during content creation).
+- ~~Entity should be reinferred if it changes a type (during content creation).~~ Type id for an entity should stay constant until its death.
-	- It should only be implemented as an editor feature.
+	- If at all, changing the type should be implemented as an editor feature.
 Let us not make this an actual feature in the game code and let us always assume that an entity's type stays constant throughout its lifetime.
+	- It will be easier in the beginning if we disallow this and require the author to just create a new entity.
 - There won't be many types, but access is **frequent** during [solve](solver#the-solve).
 	- We allocate all definitions **statically**, as memory won't suffer relatively to the speed gain.
 - On creating an entity, the chosen type's id is passed.